Table Of Contents

 Public Citizen to FDA: Recall Victoza Now

-Dr. Sidney Wolfe, director of Public Citizen’s Health Research Group, believes that when considering the high number of serious side effects that have been linked to Victoza, the drug should be pulled off the market immediately.
+Dr. Sidney Wolfe, director of Public Citizen’s Health Research Group, believes that when considering the high number of serious side effects including pancreatic cancer that have been linked to Victoza, the drug should be pulled off the market immediately.

 “The FDA’s frequent solution to serious safety issues identified with new drugs is reckless: The agency simply describes the risks in the drug label and hopes that physicians and patients will pay attention.
-But more and more people are taking this drug, and more people are experiencing serious health problems as a result.
+But more and more people are taking this drug, and more people are developing pancreatic cancer as a result.
 Clearly, the FDA’s warning system is not sufficient.
-The drug should be taken off the market.”
+The drug should be taken off the market by Novo Nordisk immediately.”

 Do I have a Victoza Lawsuit?

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Victoza lawsuits.
-We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Victoza lawsuits.
+Our dangerous drugs lawyers are handling individual litigation nationwide and currently investigating pancreatic cancer, kidney failure, and stomach paralysis cases in all 50 states.